DaveBenham/VenomModules/README.md

 ## DYNAMIC AMPLIFYING SHAPING ENVELOPE
 ![DASE image](doc/DASE.png)
-A novel Attack/Decay envelope generator that functions as an unusual VCA and waveshaper via audio rate phase distortion.
+A novel Attack/Decay envelope generator that functions as an unusual VCA and waveshaper via audio rate modulation of the envelope shape.

 [Return to Table Of Contents](#venom)

 ## ENVELOPE FACTORY plus EXPANDER
 ![ENVELOPE FACTORY module image](doc/Envelope.png) &nbsp;![ENVELOPE STAGE EXPANDER module image](doc/EnvelopeExpander.png)
+A highly configurable and extensible envelope generator that can have as many as 20 stages with expanders.

 [Return to Table Of Contents](#venom)